mike99mac/minimy-mike99mac/README.md

     ...
     ```
 ### Setting up the SSH server on Raspbian

+If you are installing Ubuntu, skip this section.

 The secure shell (SSH) server is installed by default on Raspbian, but not running To enable it, perform the following steps: